 What the 12-mark question requires

-The 12-mark question in AQA A-Level Economics Papers 1 and 2 is a “assess” or “evaluate” question that requires analysis and a reasoned judgement.
-It is different from the short data response questions earlier in the paper: it rewards the quality of your economic reasoning, not simply correct recall of content.
+The 12-mark question in AQA A-Level Economics Papers 1 and 2 is an "assess" or "evaluate" question that needs analysis and a reasoned judgement.
+It's different from the short data response questions earlier in the paper: it rewards the quality of your economic reasoning, not just correct recall of content.
 Students who treat it as a 12-point list question consistently score in the lower bands.

 How AQA marks it